 Lisa also recognises that a lot of internal comms work is done in the background, which is why it can potentially be undervalued at times.
 One gap she feels is holding the profession back is the lack of entry positions available.
 The talent that can fill these roles will hold the key to helping both its professionalisation and keeping its place at the table.

 Furthermore, Lisa says that most companies only recognise the importance of internal comms when it is not around.
 This needs to change if the industry is to achieve this professionalisation, something she has been working on through her Institute of Internal Communication (IoIC) membership.

-The IoIC is currently running a campaign around this to both improve the recognition of the sector and get more people into the industry.
-The ‘I Chose IC’ initiative is something Lisa is keen to promote, helping debunk some myths of the industry and allow those involved to shout about their work.
+The IoIC is keen to improve the recognition of the sector and get more people into the industry and this is something Lisa is keen to promote.
+She wants to help debunk some myths of the industry and allow those involved to shout about their work.
 You can read some of the blogs on the IoIC website here

 “In my early days I often got referred to as the person who sent the emails out,” Lisa said.
 “That is still true, but I do a lot more than that now.
 Intrinsically internal communications people don’t shout about what they are doing but taking a moment to get your head up and look around you is something on my mind for the next few years.”

 Tips on getting a place at the table

 Although many internal comms professionals have seen their importance rise recently, this won’t have been the case in every organisation.
 Because of this, Lisa has outlined some tips she believes can help those who find themselves in a similar situation and are looking to demonstrate their importance to their company:

 - Always be open to new ideas and new ways of working – don’t accept that just because things have always been done a certain way that this is the best way.